 Almost two years ago we released code-server, our primary open-source product used daily by thousands of developers to access remote VS Code environments through the browser.

 Coder builds upon the foundation of code-server and adds features designed to centralize software development efforts across dev teams — including support for additional editors including JetBrains IDES — while retaining the performance and ease of use that made code-server an essential open-source solution.

 1. Create consistent environments (thanks Kubernetes): If you’re in an expanding team or working on multiple projects, you can launch new dev environments with no extra effort.

 Similarly, defining Images allows you to launch project-specific environments with the proper packages and dependencies needed to begin development.

 2. Launch organization-wide services: Services are essentially “sidecar containers” that can be attached to environments and are especially useful for databases, API servers, or other standalone applications.
 This is great for sharing dependencies across the whole team.

-Coder Enterprise supports VS Code, Jupyter Notebook, IntelliJ, Eclipse, PyCharm, WebStorm, GoLand, Vim, and more.
+Coder supports VS Code, Jupyter Notebook, IntelliJ, Eclipse, PyCharm, WebStorm, GoLand, Vim, and more.
 Yep - we got all of those IDEs in a web browser, hosted on your secure infrastructure.

-4. Speed up your workflow: Coder Enterprise is, at heart, a developer productivity tool.
+4. Speed up your workflow: Coder is, at heart, a developer productivity tool.
 Apart from simplifying onboarding, we also dynamically scale compute resources based on usage.